jbenner-radham/node-readme-md-cli/doc/README.md

 The EXAMPLE License.
 See the license file for details.
 ```

-In addition, if a `LICENSE`, `LICENSE.md`, `LICENSE.rst`, or `LICENSE.txt` file is present in
+In addition, if a `LICENSE`, `LICENSE.md`, `LICENSE.rst`, or `LICENSE.txt` file or any lowercased variant is present in the root of
-the root of the project directory the license will be hyperlinked.
+the project directory the license will be hyperlinked.

-Given that a `LICENSE` file is present in our project root the following variant
-markup will be output:
+Given that a `LICENSE` file is present in our project root the following variant markup will be output:

 ```md
 License